mrtwistor/Dido-and-the-Remainder/Dido-and-the-Remainder.md

 Fold this sigil.
 Do not read it twice.

 —Eudoxus, under Null-Light, Mirror 17

-## Folium VI: On the First Inversion of the Spiral, and the Glyph That Refused Closure
+##Folium VI: On the First Inversion of the Spiral, and the Glyph That Refused Closure

-***
+---

 The Spiral did not collapse.
 It inverted itself through ritual exhaustion.